uviclibraries/gen-ai-research/1-prompt-ideas.md

   - Initial: ```Weather in London.```
   - Refined: ```What is the weather forecast for London, UK, for the upcoming weekend, including any weather warnings?
 Provide sources.```
   - Use your own prompt now and experiment with iterating or refining your request.
-6. **Prompt Chaining** by using the output of one prompt as the input for another to build on responses or refine results:
+6. **Prompt Chaining** by using the output of one prompt as the input for another to build on responses or refine results (much like a conversation):
   - First Prompt: ```What are the key factors that affect local weather conditions?```
   - Second Prompt (following the first response): ```Considering those factors, what is the likely weather forecast for San Francisco next week?
 Provide sources.```
   - Use your own prompt now and experiment with prompt chaining.